The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 What

 The "what" questions aim to describe the specifics of the subject or issue.
-What is being examined?
+Do you know what is being looked at?
 What are we trying to accomplish?
 Defining the objectives upfront provides focus and clarity.

 Why

-The "why" questions examine the reasons, purpose, and justification of a project or process.
+The "why" questions examine a project or process's reasons, purpose, and justification.
 Why does this need to be done?
 Why is this important to the organization?
 The answers often provide rationale and context.

 Where

-"Where" refers to the location or scope of the activity.
+"Where" refers to the activity's location or scope.
 Where will this take place?
 Answering this question defines the boundaries and settings.

 When